Great Train Robbery (1963): Royal Mail train

 At 18:50 on Wednesday 7 August 1963, the travelling post office (TPO) "Up Special" train set off from Glasgow Central station en route to Euston Station in London.
 It was scheduled to arrive at Euston at 04:00 the following morning.
 The train was hauled by English Electric Type 4 (later Class 40) diesel-electric locomotive D326 (later 40 126).
 The train consisted of 12 carriages and carried 72 Post Office staff who sorted mail during the journey.

-Mail was loaded onto the train at Glasgow, during additional station stops en route, and from line-side collection points where local post office staff would hang mail sacks on elevated track-side hooks that were caught by nets deployed by the on-board staff.
+Mail was loaded onto the train at Glasgow, at additional stations en route, and from line-side collection points where local post office staff would hang mail sacks on elevated track-side hooks that were caught by nets deployed by the on-board staff.
 Sorted mail on the train could be dropped off at the same time.
 This process of exchange allowed mail to be distributed locally without delaying the train with unnecessary stops.
 One of the carriages involved in the robbery is preserved at the Nene Valley Railway.

 The second carriage behind the engine was known as the HVP (high-value packages) coach, which carried large amounts of money and registered mail for sorting.
 Usually, the value of the shipment was in the region of £300,000, but because the previous weekend had been a UK Bank Holiday weekend, the total on the day of the robbery was to be between £2.5 and £3 million.

 In 1960, the Post Office Investigation Branch (IB) recommended the fitting of alarms to all TPOs with HVP carriages.
 This recommendation was implemented in 1961, but HVP carriages without alarms were retained in reserve.
 By August 1963, three HVP carriages were equipped with alarms, bars over the windows and bolts and catches on the doors, but at the time of the robbery, these carriages were out of service, so a reserve carriage (M30204M) without those features had to be used.
 The fitting of radios was also considered, but they were deemed to be too expensive, and the measure was not implemented.
 This carriage was kept for evidence for seven years following the event and then burned at a scrapyard in Norfolk in the presence of police and post office officials to deter any souvenir hunters.